 More Specific Gear

-Bear Spray (MT, WY, and Northern WA)
+Bear Spray (Montana and Wyoming)

 Keep in mind, bear spray cannot be brought onto an aircraft.
 So if you’re flying in, you’ll want to buy it locally.
 Also, bear spray is prohibited in some places like Yosemite National Park.